ManFromMons/smovin_indexation_sinatra/README.md

 "region": "brussels"
 }`

-`current_date` is optional, it can be used to prove the results match the supplied request, or for other historical data.
+`current_date` is optional, it can be used to prove the results match the supplied request or for other historical data.
-> It can be ommitted, in which case `today` is used
+> It can be omitted, in which case `today` is used

 You will receive the following response: